influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 * Data is exported every 15 minutes from an active cluster to an AWS S3 bucket.
 * The export file in the S3 bucket is replicated using the AWS S3 copy command.
-* Data is imported every 15 minutes to a cluster available for disaster recovery.
+* Data is imported every 15 minutes from the AWS S3 bucket to a cluster available for disaster recovery.
-* Advantages of the export-import approach over the standard backup and restore utilities.
+* Advantages of the export-import approach over the standard backup and restore utilities for large volumes of data.
-* The use of a custom admin tool to manage users and the scheduled exports and imports.
+* Use of a custom administration tool to manage users and scheduled exports and imports.